-The HSPA is a methodology developed by MEASURE DHS/Macro International Inc..
-The Caribbean HSPA has been carried out in two phases to assess the availability of health services and capacity to provide quality HIV and AIDS-related services in the nine focus countries of the USAID Caribbean Regional Mission: Antigua & Barbuda, Barbados, Dominica, Grenada, St. Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Surinam and Trinidad & Tobago.
-Phase I includes four countries, Barbados, Dominica, St. Lucia and St. Vincent and the Grenadines.
-AID, Inc., Barbados, was contracted to conduct the data collection for the four countries of Phase I.
+The HIV and AIDS Service Provision Assessment (HSPA) is a methodology developed by MEASURE DHS+/Macro International Inc..
+The Caribbean HSPA has been adapted for implementation in two phases to assess the availability of health services and capacity to provide quality HIV and AIDS-related services in the nine focus countries of the USAID Caribbean Regional Mission: Antigua & Barbuda, Barbados, Dominica, Grenada, St. Kitts & Nevis, Saint Lucia, St. Vincent & the Grenadines, Surinam and Trinidad & Tobago.
+Phase I included four countries; Barbados, Dominica, Saint Lucia and St. Vincent and the Grenadines.
+AID Inc, Barbados was contracted to conduct the data collection for the four countries of Phase I.

-The HSPA provides facility-based information such as what services are available where, the capacity and conditions at those service delivery points, and who is accessing these services.
-Information about AIDS-related services and mapping the geographic location of these services provide a regional perspective as well as data useful for country programs to improve the provision of AIDS-related services and to create conditions to support the scale-up.
+The HSPA provides facility-based information such as: the availability and location of services, the capacity and conditions at those service delivery points, and who is accessing the services.
+Information about AIDS-related services and mapping the geographic location of these services provides a regional perspective as well as data useful for country programs to improve the provision of AIDS-related services and to create conditions to support scale-up.
 The HSPA provides information on two UNAIDS/WHO/Global Fund indicators that are included in the Caribbean Indicators and Measurement Tools (CIMT) related to the conditions and capacity for health facilities to provide quality HIV and AIDS services at both the basic and advanced level.